top of page

 Sashiko 刺し子

-Color was also not allowed, particularly 200-300 years ago, so repetitive, geometric or natural patterns and emblems symbolising trade, location and protection were used.
+Colour was also not allowed, particularly 200-300 years ago, so repetitive, geometric or natural patterns and emblems symbolising trade, location and protection were used.
 Sashiko strengthened the material used (Hemp) garments and imbued them with a timeless aesthetic.

 At its core, Sashiko is an expression of resourcefulness and mindfulness.
 The stitches, typically made with white thread on indigo-dyed fabric, form motifs inspired by nature and cultural symbols.
 These designs embody the wabi-sabi philosophy of finding beauty in imperfection and impermanence.